 There is no afternoon break timetabled for KS2 pupils, but during the initial transition period, should they need it, we will take them outside for a break.

 We hope you find this information useful.

-Our PE days are on Wednesdays and Thursdays.
+Our PE days are on Wednesdays and Fridays.
 Trainers are preferred while we are able to go outside.

 Indoor kit: T-shirt, shorts, pumps

 Outdoor kit: T-shirt, shorts or long tracksuit trousers/joggers, tracksuit top, trainers or pumps

 For PE, please note that long hair must be tied back and jewellery must be removed (including earrings)